leah-jala/Portfolio-Project-One/README.md

     /* Credits & notes
-Letter spacing for roboto - https://www.webdesignerdepot.com/2020/07/the-designers-guide-to-letter-spacing/

 Dropdown button from W3 Schools - used CodePen to get it right

 Prevent grid from overflowing: https://stackoverflow.com/questions/43311943/prevent-content-from-expanding-grid-items

-How to use font awesome icons as bullet points. https://hollypryce.com/font-awesome-bullet-points/ */
+*/